zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The initialization is also quite easy.
-We do not need to store any pointer so we
-can use the default constructor for `m_bound_entity`.
-The only thing left is our
-lambda definition.
-Her we need to call the via `nontype` provided function
-pointer.
-The implemenation looks like this:
+The initialization is also relatively easy.
+We do not need to store any pointer, and we can use the default constructor for `m_bound_entity`.
+The only thing left is our lambda definition.
+Here we need to call the function pointer provided via `nontype`.
+The implementation looks like this:

 ```cpp
 [](bound_entity_t entity, ARG_Ts... args) noexcept(noex) -> R {